turingarena/turingarena/README.md

     - a web server
 2) run `setup.py`
 3) create a new postgreSQL database for turingarena
-4) initialize the database running the SQL file `db-turingarnea.sql`
+4) initialize the database running `tactl init`
 5) copy the configuration file `etc/turingarena.conf` in `/etc` or `/usr/local/etc`
 6) edit the configuration file, specifying the credentials of the database and paths for the files
-7) configure a WebServer (like Apache or Nginix) with WSGI to point to the application
+7) configure a WebServer (like Apache or Ngnix) with WSGI to point to the application